SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The push() and pop() methods were borrowed from the Stack ADT to describe inserting/taking from the end of the linear collection in some languages, e.g. JS.
 Most commonly, pop returns the element removed, while push returns the new length.
 Shift and unshift are methods in JS, Ruby, Perl, Java that do the same as pop/push but for the beginning of the array.
+Python extends the pop method to all collections, but it generally works weirdly, compared to other programming languages: someset.pop()|a random element someassocarray.pop(somekey)|the relevant value

+<h5>Strings as linear collections</h5>

+Strings are often implemented as linear collections (esp. arrays) of chars, or at least their semantics are similar enough that they work the same way.

 <h5>Array<h5>

-An array (type) is a abstract datatype of a collection of elemennts, selected by indices.
+An array (type) is a abstract datatype of an ordered linear collection of elemennts, selected by indices.

   |no indices (one value only)|zero-dimensional array (uncommon)|scalar